BlockchainCommons/cbor-book/src/part_2/using_dcbor.md

 {{#rustdoc_include ../../tests/using_dcbor.rs:test_4}}
 ```

-This idiom is not just for numeric types: you can use it for any type that implements the `TryFrom<CBOR>`, like `String`:
+This idiom is not just for numeric types: you can use it for any type that implements the `TryFrom<CBOR>` trait, like `String`:

 ```rust
 {{#rustdoc_include ../../tests/using_dcbor.rs:test_5}}